justintime/logrhythm-duo/README.md

  * The example only logged to STDOUT.
 This version implements a TimedRotatingFile logger that will log the messages to individual log files, of which are rotated nightly and kept for 7 days.
 This helps ensure that no logs are lost due to truncation, etc, while also ensuring it doesn't eventually fill up the disk.

 This script is intended to be run from any operating system that can run Python.
-Use cron on Linux, or a scheduled task on Windows #TODO powershell?.
+Use cron on Linux, or a scheduled task on Windows.

 ## Performance
 On my local Macbook Pro, it takes just over 3 seconds to download the limit (1,000 entries x 3 logs = 3,000 logs), including the startup time for Python.
 Because it performs well, I think